 Pet Fit is so confident of the quality of its products that it backs them all up with a 100% money-back guarantee.
 So if you are not happy with your purchase, you can let them know and get your money back.

 These types of boxes are usually most convenient when combined with liners, that removes any hassle that would come from having to clean it.

-Best cat carrier with litter box Included
+Best cat carrier with portable litter box

 If you do not have a cat carrier yet and are looking for a single package to get your carrier and litter box, this is the best we found.
 It comes in two sizes, but only the large one includes the litter box, so that’s the size that we’ll focus on here.